 Getting a reverse mortgage is a relatively large, potentially life-changing decision, and you’ll want to be as present as possible through the process.
 Be sure to attend the closing personally and make sure any proceeds are given to you and not someone else.

 Scams happen, even to careful people.
 It’s wise to check your credit report to make sure that you haven’t unassumingly fallen victim to any.
-You can get two of your credit scores for free, updated every two weeks, on Credit.com.
+You can get two of your credit scores for free, updated every month, on Credit.com.

 Image: Pathos Media